 There is a strong emphasis on community and fundraising, aiming to develop awareness of personal commitment and the needs of others.

 Attendance and punctuality are given high importance and are monitored regularly.
 Please support us in emphasising the importance of excellent attendance and punctuality to school and lessons.
 Please also be aware of the importance of your child completing homework regularly, completing it to the best of their ability and supporting your child to meet deadlines set.
-Every family will be given log-in details to our on-line system of “Show My Homework”, so that both your child and you as parents and carers can see what has been set, by whom and the deadline.
+Every family will be given log-in details to our on-line systems, so that both your child and you as parents and carers can see what has been set, by whom and the deadline.
 Resources for homework are also often attached.

 Value of the Week, displayed on all computer screens in the school, Tutor time and the Personal, Citizenship, Social, Health and Economic Education programme (PCSHE) across all key stages, reinforces the importance we place on our ethos of WE CARE.